sigmacomputing/sigmaquickstarts/site/sigmaguides/src/parnter_hightouch_contact_sync/parnter_hightouch_contact_sync.md

 <img src="assets/ht6.png" width="500"/>

-The `Customers` table we are using is very large (65,000,000 Rows – 18 Columns) and we don't want to use that much data to demonstrate this workflow so let's limit the size with a few filters.
+The `Customers` table we are using is very large **(65,000,000 Rows – 18 Columns)** and we don't want to use that much data to demonstrate this workflow so let's limit the size with a few filters.

+Recall that marketing wants only US customers who are the most loyal.

 For the first filter (with Workbook in `Edit`), click on the column `C Preferred Cust Flag` and select `Filter`: